mhdawson/micro-app-cordova-launcher/README.md

-This project rounds things out by using [cordova](https://cordova.apache.org/) in order to allow you do deploy the applications as a native application on your mobilde device.
-So far I've only tested on Android but since cordova supports iphones it should work there as well.
+This project rounds things out by using [cordova](https://cordova.apache.org/) in order to allow you do deploy the applications as a native application on your mobile device.
+So far I've only tested on Android but since cordova supports iOS it should work there as well.

-Using this project you can build a native package (ex apk for android that supports one or more micro-apps).
+Using this project you can build a native package (for example an apk for Android that supports one or more micro-apps).

 This screenshot shows the native app on the main page for my
 phone: